Jbleezy/BO2-Reimagined/README.md

 ## HUD
 * Health bar displayed on top center of screen
+* Enemy counter displayed on top left of screen
 * Current zone displayed on bottom left of screen

 ## Zombies